 A: This foundation powder will provide a light to moderate coverage.
 If you’re looking for heavy coverage, this powder isn’t for you, at least not as a solo makeup product.
 If you’re looking for heavier coverage (without the makeup looking heavy), I recommend using a liquid foundation underneath this powder foundation.
 My current favorite brand is 100% Pure.
 I use their Second Skin Foundation under my powder.
 I recently shared everything you’ll find in my (natural) makeup bag, here.
 You can also use this foundation powder without a liquid foundation for a lighter coverage.

 Q: This doesn’t stick to my face.
 Help!

 A: I guarantee I’ve made countless jars of the powder (around one jar a month), and I haven’t ever had this issue.
 Truthfully, I’m not sure why a few people have sticking issues.
 Listed above in the ingredients are the actual brands I use to make this powder.
 I’d recommend buying ingredients that are high quality and very fine.
 Since I’m not in your kitchen (or bathroom) making this with you, I simply don’t know why the powder didn’t stick.
 I’d recommend wiping your face with a damp cloth to see if any powder stuck to your face.
 It may be that you are experiencing the difference between heavy, cake-like, store-bought powder and homemade, light powder.
 A few other questions to ask: did you wash your face and then apply this powder?
-Is your face greasy, did it just sink in?
+Did you moisturize before applying this powder (this is my recommendation)?
 What kind of application tool did you use-powder brush, finger, washcloth?
 (I recommend a powder brush.)
 It shouldn’t roll-off your face, there should be stick.
 You can find my video tutorial for making homemade foundation powder, here.